 Under Solvency II, UK GAAP unearned premium provision, deferred acquisition costs and insurance debtors and creditors that are not past due are removed from the balance sheet and replaced with Solvency II provisions, such as premium provisions and risk margin.
 The difference between UK GAAP and Solvency II gives rise to a reconciliation reserve to which deferred tax is applied at the prevailing rate.
-Further detail on the calculation of technical provisions is included in Section D.2.
+Further details on the calculation of technical provisions are included in section D.2.